canonical/cloud-init/doc/rtd/tutorial/qemu.rst

       expire: False

-The first line starts with ``#cloud-config``, which tells ``cloud-init`` what type of user data is in the config.
+The first line starts with ``#cloud-config``, which tells ``cloud-init`` what type of user-data is in the config.
 Cloud-config is a YAML-based configuration type that tells ``cloud-init`` how to configure the virtual machine instance.
 Multiple different format types are supported by ``cloud-init``.
 For more information, see the